 The ZigBee RF4CE architecture is defined in terms of a number of blocks or layers in order to simplify the specification.
 Each layer is responsible for one part of the specification and offers services to the next higher layer and utilizes services from the next lower layer.
 The interfaces between the layers serve to define the logical links that are described in this specification.
 The layout of the layers is based on the open systems interconnection (OSI) seven-layer model.
 The ZigBee RF4CE specification is designed to be built onto the IEEE 802.15.4 standard MAC and PHY layers and provides networking functionality and public application profiles which can interface to the end user application.
-Manufacturer specific data frames within the profile.
-In addition, manufacturer specific profiles can also be defined [300].
+Manufacturer specific extensions to public application profiles can be defined by sending vendor specific data frames within the profile.
+In addition, manufacturer specific profiles can also be defined [312].